uhcs2320/hwZero/README.md

 Each line that is not a comment will be processed to find references of minutes, hours, or days.
 Such items will be appear first as a number and then one of these words: minute, minutes, hour, hours, day, days.
 There may be empty lines in the input file.
-The words and numbers may be separated by spaces, commas, period, new-line character, parenthesis, etc. Words and numbers will be separated by at least one non-letter or non-digit symbol.
+The words and numbers may be separated by spaces, commas, parenthesis, semicolon.
+Words and numbers will be separated by at least one non-letter or non-digit symbol.
 A word is one or more consecutive letters until a non-letter is next.
 You can assume that a word will be at most 30 characters long (always letters).
 Numbers are always digits (0,1,2,...,9).
 Numbers will have maximum of 10 digits.
 There may be things that look like a number but are not, such as: 1024K.

 ## Program specification